 Disability Support Pension when you reach age pension age

-- about any superannuation you have
+- have any superannuation

-- your rate of payment and income and assets tests
+- your rate of payment

 - your concession card

 - access to the Work Bonus